Photonic Crystal/ Optomechanics

 Representative Result

-Universal linear optical operations on discrete phase-coherent spatial modes
+Universal linear optical operations

-(1) Taking inspirations from the conjugate pair of OAM state, i.e., angle state, the concept of the physically realizable quasi-angle state with high dimensionality is developed.
-Based on quasi-angle state, a method for high dimensional matrix transformation is proposed, in which any linear operator can be decomposed into just two processes, namely beam splitting and recombining(Phys.
-Rev. A 95 (3): 33827, (2017), also Highlighted as the Editor’s Suggestion).
-Recently, we have demonstrated the unitary transformation matrix with dimensionalities ranging from 7 to 24 with corresponding fidelities from 95.1% to 82.1% as well as a non-unitary matrix for the tomography of a 4-level quantum system a fidelity of 94.9%.
+(1) Non-cascaded linear transformations: Taking inspirations from the conjugate pair of OAM state, i.e., angle state, the concept of the physically realizable quasi-angle state with high dimensionality is developed.
+Based on quasi-angle state, a method for high dimensional matrix transformation is proposed (Phys.
+Rev. A 95 (3): 33827, (2017), also Highlighted as the Editor’s Suggestion) and extended to discrete coherent spacial mode (DCS-mode).We have demonstrated the unitary transformation matrix with dimensionalities ranging from 7 to 24.
 (J. Opt.
 21, 104003, (2019), special issue of “Twisted Waves and Fields”).
+Moreover, a simple and flexible scheme is demonstrated for the quantum Fourier transformation (QFT) and quantum state tomography (QST) with dimensionality of 15.
+The dimensionality of 15 is the highest dimensionality reported to the best of our knowledge.
+(Physical Review Applied, 14(2), 024027, (2020))

 Integrated orbital angular momentum (OAM) emitter

-(2) All silicon photonic integrated circuits based on silicon light source and slot waveguide operating at 1064 nm: Silicon slot waveguides operating at a wavelength of high silicon absorption are fabricated on SOI wafers.
+(1) All silicon photonic integrated circuits based on silicon light source and slot waveguide operating at 1064 nm: Silicon slot waveguides operating at a wavelength of high silicon absorption are fabricated on SOI wafers.
 The measured transmission loss coefficient is as low as 6 ~ 8 dB/cm at 1064 nm which the bending loss of slot waveguides is measured as 4.1 ~ 4.6 dB/180o with a bending radius of 15 μm.
 We believe that this work could pave the way to achieve all silicon photonic integrated circuits (PICs), which are very promising for future on-chip chemical/biological analysis.
-(IEEE Photonics Technology Letters 28(1): 19-22, (2016), Optics Communications 359: 129?134, (2016),Optics Communications , 306, pp131?134, (2013), Optics Communications, 306: 131?134, (2013)).
-For the silicon light source, plasmonic enhancement of amorphous-silicon-nitride (?-SiNx) light emission with single-layer gold (Au) waveguides was experimentally demonstrated through time-resolved photoluminescence measurement.
+(IEEE Photonics Technology Letters 28(1): 19-22, (2016), Optics Communications 359: 129–134, (2016),Optics Communications , 306, pp131–134, (2013), Optics Communications, 306: 131–134, (2013)).
+For the silicon light source, plasmonic enhancement of amorphous-silicon-nitride (-SiNx) light emission with single-layer gold (Au) waveguides was experimentally demonstrated through time-resolved photoluminescence measurement.
 The maximum Purcell factor value of ~3 is achieved with identified plasmonic resonance of the Au waveguide at ~530 nm.
 (This work was selected as “10 Breakthroughs of China Optics in 2013”)

-(3) Microwave photonic filter based on integrated optical processor: Tunable and reconfigurable microwave photonic filters have been proposed and experimentally demonstrated on silicon-on-insulator substrate.
+(2) High performance integrated silicon devices: A silicon modulator with microring array assisted Mach-Zehnder interferometer (MZI) is experimentally demonstrated on silicon-on-insulator (SOI) wafer through CMOS-compatible process.
+The footprint of the whole modulator is about 600 μm2.
+With forward-biased current-driven p-n junction, the voltage length product is measured as low as VπL < 6.63 × 10-3 V·cm while the 3-dB modulation bandwidth is ~ 2GHz.
+(Optics Express, 22 (9):10550-10558, (2014)).
+Tunable and reconfigurable microwave photonic filters have been proposed and experimentally demonstrated on silicon-on-insulator substrate.
 For bandpass filter, the operating frequency and -3-dB bandwidth can be tuned from 18 to 40 GHz and from 5 to 15 GHz, respectively (IEEE Photonics Technology Letters, 24(17):1502-1505, (2012)).
 To our knowledge, it is the first on-chip demonstration of tunable and reconfigurable microwave photonic filters.
-Furthermore, bandstop filter has also been demonstrated.
-(IEEE Journal of Lightwave Technology 31(23):3668-3675, (2013))